 Course page

-VS265: Neural Computation - Fall 2022
+VS265: Neural Computation - Fall 2024

 This course provides an introduction to theories of neural computation, with an emphasis on the visual system.
 The goal is to familiarize students with the major theoretical frameworks and models used in neuroscience and psychology, and to provide hands-on experience in using these models.
-Topics include neural network models, principles of neural coding and information processing, self-organization (learning rules), recurrent networks and attractor dynamics, probabilistic models, and computing with distributed representations.
+Topics include neural network models, principles of neural coding and information processing, self-organization (learning rules), recurrent networks and attractor dynamics, dynamical systems, probabilistic models, and computing with distributed representations.

 Instructor: Bruno Olshausen, baolshausen@berkeley.edu, office hours immediately after class

-Lectures: Tuesdays & Thursdays 3:30-5, Anthropology & Art Practice Building, Room 155
+Lectures: Tuesdays & Thursdays 3:30-5, Warren 205A

-Grading: Based on problem sets (60%) and final project (40%)
+Grading: Based on problem sets (60%), final project (30%), and class participation (10%)

 • Problem sets will be posted on this webpage and should be submitted via bCourses.